Workers making close to the California minimum wage got additional protection from wage garnishments under a change in the law effective back in 2013.

 The prior formula limiting a judgment creditor to 25% of a debtor’s after tax wages remains.
 But the amended law caps a wage garnishment at the lesser of the two calculations.

-A judgment creditor isn’t absolutely entitled to the amount figured under these formulas, however.
+A judgment creditor isn’t absolutely entitled to the amount figured under these formulas, either.

 If the judgment being collected is for a debt other than support, a judgment debtor can seek a reduction in the amount of the garnishment from each paycheck to the extent necessary for his support.
 CCP 706.051.